-- It is clear that to maximize multimessenger science, a wide EM and GW wavelength coverage is needed as well as neutrino detectors.
-While this may seem like an overly broad need, there are a few measurements in particular that are either currently lacking or exist now but will go offline in the near future.
+- It is clear that to maximize multimessenger science, a wide EM and GW wavelength coverage is needed as well as neutrino and other particle detectors.
+While this may seem like an overly broad need, there are a few measurements in particular that are either currently lacking or exist now but may end in the near future.
 One critical tool is an observatory with a fast response that has a focus on time-domain astronomy.
-The Neil Gehrels Swift Observatory is a good example of this type of observatory, but Swift is now quite old (launched in 2004), and a replacement would needed to continues these types of observations.
+The Neil Gehrels Swift Observatory is a good example of this type of observatory, but Swift is now quite old (launched in 2004), and a replacement capability would be needed to continue these types of observations.
 Also, the Fermi Gamma-ray Space Telescope provides vital MMA measurements, including with its GRB monitor.
 Launched in 2008, the end-of-life of this observatory is not too far on the horizon.
-A replacement wide field GRB monitor should be considered in the near term.
+A replacement wide field GRB monitor would be valuable to MMA science in the near term.
 Both of these observations, along with X-Ray, UV and low-frequency gravitational waves can only be made from space.
-They therefore should remain a priority of NASA's Astrophysics Division. - Multimessenger astrophysics requires NASA and NSF to work more collaboratively then ever, since both ground- and space-based measurements are often needed.
+Therefore, retaining these capabilities would enable the science goals we have identified and would align with NASA's Astrophysics Division priorities. - Multimessenger astrophysics requires NASA and NSF to work more collaboratively then ever, since both ground- and space-based measurements are often needed.
 Proposing for time on both ground and space observatories can be a challenge.
 There are a number of reasons for this.
 Mismatching time frames of relevant NASA and NSF solicitations can be a roadblock for making simultaneous space and ground observations.
 More joint time proposal opportunities would be very beneficial, since many proposals to one of the agencies that includes observations from the other are considered 2nd or 3rd tier science goals because they require multiple instruments.
 The separation of NSF and NASA solicitations for observing time can also lead to a bifurcation of the astrophysics community.
 This has a detrimental effect, since it hinders interactions between certain sub-communities.
 It is also important that disparate catalogs and database systems (e.g. GCN) can work together to facilitate analyses requiring multiple observations.
 Finally, there is MMA science that can be performed using archived data.
 They do not require observing time, but personnel and computing time instead.
-More opportunities for support of these resources without the need of observing time are desirable as well.
+More opportunities for support of these resources without the need of observing time would enable the science goals identified in this report.

 - Many of the multi-messenger science cases in space require not only instruments sensitive in particular wavelengths and with sufficient sensitivities, but also operational capabilities such as extremely rapid commanding to enable ultra rapid re-pointing and enhanced data taking modes.
 Such capabilities require both communications and commanding infrastructure, as well as flexible scheduling of the ground segment, to enable them.
-It is important that enhancement be made to the autonomous and real-time capabilities of the TDRSS network, and adequate attention be paid to the development of flexible and autonomous observation scheduling software for mission ground segments, to be able to maximally utilize next generation space based observatories. - Multi-messenger astronomy is now reaching a fidelity where astrophysicists increasingly need to leverage the progress in computer science and a wide range of physics.
+Enhancements to the autonomous and real-time capabilities of the TDRSS network, with adequate attention paid to the development of flexible and autonomous observation scheduling software for mission ground segments, would allow maximal utilization of next generation space-based observatories. - Leveraging progress in computer science and a wide range of physics will enable advances in multi-messenger astronomy, which is reaching an ever higher fidelity.
 These capabilities include fluid dynamics and turbulence, plasma physics, atomic physics, numerical general relativity, nuclear and particle physics.
-To maximize the science learned from multi-messenger astronomy, it is important for these different disciplines to work together, sharing expertise.
+Having these different disciplines work together, sharing expertise, would maximize the science learned from multi-messenger astronomy.